sketch-hq/developer.sketch.com/pages/assistants-concepts-3-javascript-envs.md

 excerpt: Sketch Assistants JavaScript environments.
 ---

-Sketch Assistants are cross-platform, meaning they work in Sketch and Node.
+Sketch Assistants are cross-platform, working in both Sketch and Node.js environments.
+Assistants based on the [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) work cross-platform already.

-Each environment comes with its own capabilities, limitations and build requirements.
-If you based your Assistant project on our [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) then you're already building a cross-platform Assistant, but continue reading for an overview.
+Following is a detailed overview on each environment's capabilities, limitations and build requirements.

 ## Sketch JavaScriptCore